 Students examine the role of the Federal Reserve System in the formulation of monetary policy.
 Fundamental principles used by financial institutions such as spending, borrowing and lending are analyzed.
 Globalization of market behavior and its relationship to financial systems is studied.

 Individuals who want to work as economists may find employment in government or private industry in such positions as public policy consultants, purchasing managers, researchers, financial analysts or market analysts.
-The U.S. Bureau of Labor Statistics states that job opportunities for economists were expected to increase by 6% from 2014-2024, which is about as fast the national average for all occupations (www.bls.gov).
-PayScale.com found that, as of October 2016, the national salaries for all economists range from $41,245 to $133,039.
+The U.S. Bureau of Labor Statistics states that job opportunities for economists were expected to increase by 8% from 2018-2028, which is faster than the national average for all occupations (www.bls.gov).
+PayScale.com found that, as of November 2019, the national salaries for all economists range from $43,000 to $142,000.

 As another option, graduates who wish to become economics teachers must meet state requirements for licensure, which include completing teacher preparation classes and a period of supervised student teaching.
 While a master's is usually the minimum required to teach economics at a 2-year college, a Ph.D. is generally required to be an instructor at 4-year schools.